 Effective moral support makes employees happier, and happy employees are better safety communicators.
 This strategy of genuine caring and openness for employee welfare should be attacked from two different directions:

 - From safety manager down to line employees; and also

-Upper level mangers have positional power that strongly influences employee behavior.
-Safety manager should make it a point to interface with upper level managers.
+Upper-level mangers have positional power that strongly influences employee behavior.
+The safety manager should make it a point to interface with upper-level managers.
 Many times, safety managers are battling for the same

 - limited budget resources;

 From listening to hundreds of safety managers, we see that safety manager's goals and objectives often collide with operations managers whose job is to perform the mission and generate revenue.
 When considering these competing demands, it becomes logical that safety managers need to be cultivating good working relationships from both the top and the bottom.

 Related Aviation Safety Manager Articles